-Unitholder In relation to a class or Sub-Fund,
+Unitholder

-Fund at that time.
+In relation to a class or Sub-Fund, means a person who is on the Register as a unitholder in that class or Sub-Fund at that time.

-US Persons Any person resident in the United States of America or any other person states of America or any other person specified in Regulation S under the United States Securities Act 1933, as amended from time to time and as may be further supplemented by the ACS
+US Persons

-Manager.
+Any person resident in the United States of America or any other person specified in Regulation S under the United States Securities Act 1933, as amended from time to time and as may be further supplemented by the ACS Manager.

-USD Classes Class C1, Class C2, Class C3, Class
+USD Classes

-C4, Class C5, Class C6, Class C7, Class H1, Class H2, Class H3, Class H4, Class H5, Class H6, Class H7 and
+Class C1, Class C2, Class C3, Class C4, Class C5, Class C6, Class C7, Class H1.
+Class H2.
+Class H3.
+Class H4, Class H5, Class H6, Class H7 and Class X3.

-Class X3.
+Valuation Point

-Valuation Point The point, whether on a periodic basis or for a particular valuation, at which the ACS Manager carries out a valuation of the Scheme property for the Sub-Fund for the purpose of determining the price at which Units of a class may be issued, cancelled or redeemed.
+The point, whether on a periodic basis or for a particular valuation, at which the ACS Manager carries out a valuation of the Scheme property for the Sub-Fund for the purpose of determining the price at which Units of a class may be issued, cancelled or redeemed.

-VAT Value added tax under the UK Value
+VAT

-Added Tax Act 1994.
+Value added tax under the UK Value Added Tax Act 1994.

-4. The ACS Manager
+The ACS Manager 4.